pydio/pydio-doc-admin-guide/1_quick_start/5_adding_collaboration_tools/01_only_office.md

 To enable the plugin in the Cells Admin Console, go to `Application parameters > Available Plugins > Only Office`, then configure following parameters:

-- Only office TLS: `true` if you want to secure communication between ONLYOFFICE and Pydio or `false` otherwise
+- Only office TLS: `false` in our simple example.
+Enable this and configure the service accordingly if you want to secure communication between ONLYOFFICE and Pydio.
 - Only office Host: _`<host where ONLYOFFICE is running>`_
 - Only office Port: _`<ONLYOFFICE instance port>`_, we commonly use `9980`